Index

 Tyrant of Syracuse whose attempts to become a philosopher-king under Plato's guidance led to political instability.

-- ENFJDolley Madison
+- ENFJDolley Madisonnotable

 James Madison's wife — the one who saved Washington's portrait before the British burned the White House